 Cool new house gifts can be useful, eye-catching, and unique.

 1. Globe Plant Watering Dispensers

 Someone gave me a set of hand-blown, plant-watering dispensers, and I love them.
 They are attractive enough to keep in my plants all the time, and I refill them a few times a week instead of watering my plants daily.
-They also help keep my plants alive if I am traveling for the weekend.
+They also help keep my plants alive if I travel for the weekend.
 The Wyndham House 3-Piece Globe Watering Set is functional and stylish when your friends care for small house plants.
-These hand-blown water dispensers are breakable, so be careful to insert them in the soil securely enough so that they do not fall out of the pot.
+These hand-blown water dispensers are breakable, so be careful to insert them in the soil securely enough, so they do not fall out of the pot.

 2. Lightweight Water Pitcher